 Our Academy motto is ‘Be inspired and achieve together’.
 Our vision is for students and staff at our Academy to be inspired by what they and others do at Arnold Hill and for everyone to achieve the very highest standards.
 We strive to build student character to improve and maximise the life chances of students.
 We are determined that all students are well prepared to succeed and prosper as they move through our academy and into further education, employment or training.
 This in turn, supports positive wellbeing and equips students with the skills and knowledge they need.

-Our academy expectation is for all students to regularly experience inspiring teaching and enjoy a wide variety of learning opportunities both in and out of the classroom.
-The academy promotes consistent, high-quality teaching which challenges and develops all students whatever their prior attainment.
+Our academy expectation is for all students to consistently experience exceptional curriculum provision inclusive of inspiring teaching and a wide variety of learning opportunities both in and out of the classroom.
+The academy promotes consistent, high-quality inclusive teaching which challenges and develops all students whatever their prior attainment.
 There is additional focus on priority groups of students which includes; Disadvantaged, SEN, Higher Prior Attainers and Boys.
 We want all staff, parents, and students to share the same high expectations for student behaviour and achievement.
-We expect all students to be set ambitious goals and receive the right support and intervention to become resilient individuals who will achieve their maximum potential and be fully prepared for life beyond Arnold Hill.
+We expect all students to be set ambitious goals and receive the right support and intervention to become resilient individuals who will achieve their maximum potential and be fully prepared for life beyond Arnold Hill Spencer Academy.

 The values and beliefs forming the ethos at Arnold Hill Spencer Academy are based on the principle of respect, which is a fundamental British Value.
 We expect all stakeholders to demonstrate respect for others, for learning, for themselves and for the academy.
 The curriculum recognises and values the diversity of the UK and our community.
 All subject areas as well as the extra-curricular and Personal Development curriculum promote equality for everyone through the study, discussion, and exploration of a range of controversial and sensitive issues.
 The curriculum is fully inclusive and does not discriminate in relation to gender, race, colour, nationality, ethnic or national origin, age, socio-economic background, disability, religious or political beliefs, family circumstance or sexual orientation.